adisa404/vidly-node-api/Potocol.md

 require('debug')('app:startup');
 ```

-in case of using more namepsaces we set
+in case of usifng more namepsaces we set
 export DEBUG=namespace1,namespace2

 ### refactoring express app